Operation Dynamo: ‘The Miracle of Dunkirk’

 Join Joshua Levine, historical advisor to Christopher Nolan’s ‘Dunkirk', in Arras for a revealing look at the events surrounding the Dunkirk evacuation.

-“Out-numbered, out-gunned, out-planed, all but surrounded” is how journalist Evelyn Montague described the British Expeditionary Force in the last days of May 1940, as their ordeal played out across the Channel.
+“Out-numbered, out-gunned, out-planned, all but surrounded” is how journalist Evelyn Montague described the British Expeditionary Force in the last days of May 1940, as their ordeal played out across the Channel.
 But in the face of these seemingly insurmountable odds, Mr Montague, and the rest of the country along with him, was able to watch as the rescued troops landed back on British soil just days later.

 Top 5 Reasons to Book